 ORIGINAL FINE ART & NATURE PHOTOGRAPHY BY MARIA COSTELLO

-I’m excited to introduce my original collection of nature-inspired greeting cards!
-They are folded and blank, measuring 5” x 7” and 5” x 5.”
-Striking images of birds, plants, landscapes, and still life come to life in a glossy, satin, and pearl finish.
+All of my cards are folded and blank inside, measuring 5” x 7” and 5” x 5.”
+Striking images of landscapes, flowers, rain drops, and birds fly off the card stock which comes in exquisite glossy, satin, and pearl finish.

 These products are sourced using eco responsible practices.
 They make excellent, affordable gifts.
-Personalized messages are available.
+Personalized greetings and messages are available.
 There’s something here for everyone!

-I have a shelf at the Spa Car Wash & Detailing Center of Berwyn ***734 Lancaster Ave.*** You may also purchase my products by visiting my shows which are listed on the Events page or by contacting email@example.com
+You can purchase my cards at the Spa Car Wash & Detailing Center of Berwyn ***734 Lancaster Ave.*** You can also visit my shows which are listed on the Events page or contact firstname.lastname@example.org

 Three latest summer-inspired additions: “Cosmos with a Bling,” “Million Pieces” & “Happy Birthday, Beautiful!”